 Who says business isn’t personal?
 Gwillimdale Farms is family owned and operated by The Hambly’s.
-Our President, John and his children are 4th and 5th generation farmers.
+Our Owners, John and Cristina, and their children are 4th and 5th generation farmers.

 But we do more than grow vegetables, we keep growing our business too.
 Today, we are one of Ontario’s largest growers, packers & shippers of fresh root vegetables.
 We grow on over 1,000 acres, primarily based in Bradford, Ontario, just north of Toronto (part of the Greenbelt).
 To deliver clean, fresh produce we wash & pack on three packing lines.
 When busy, we can produce 250,000 lbs of vegetables each day.
 We also own our own transport trucks so that our deliveries to retail and foodservice partners are reliable.
 This is accomplished by the hard work of our exceptional team and reliable partners.